edwardguil/Aceleron/README.md

-# edNet
+# Aceleron
-A Simple Parallelized Neural Network Framework in C++ and Python!
+A beautifully simple neural network framework written in C++ and Python!

-This is a Neural Network framework that covers core mechanics of traditional neural network techniques and it's approach from a high performance computing perspective.
+This framework that covers core mechanics of traditional neural network techniques and it's approach from a high performance computing perspective.
 The C++ is a header only implementation, which allows for easy incorporation into existing projects.

 ### Features:
 - Layers: